yngveha/Digital-System-Design/RTL-coding/subprograms.md

-# Best practices using VHDL subprograms #
+# Best practices using VHDL subprograms: Use functions! #
 In synthesizable RTL-code, functions should always be preferred above procedures.

 ## Rationale
 Functions will always compile into combinational logic.
 Procedures may be used to create feedback loops and latches, whether by intention or not.

 Knowing that a subprogram does not infer latches makes verification easier.
-If logic that should be combinational ends up not being combinational, the designer will get feedback at the earliest possible stage; compilation.
+Using functions, the designer will get feedback at the earliest possible stage, compilation, when logic that should be combinational ends up being non-combinational.

 In contrast, when using a procedure, this cannot be taken for granted.
 This means higher effort must be used in verifying that the code does what it should.
 Feedback on erronous behavior may be found during functional testing of the RTL code (testbench), it may be found during synthesis if feedback loops are present, however neither can be guaranteed.
 Formal verification may prove this, however using a function already formally proves that the content is combinational.